nhs-r-community/NHSRwaitinglist/README.md

     vignette simulates three closely related waiting lists, and uses package functions to explore some of their characteristics.

-At it’s most basic, the package can be used to simulate a waiting list (a dataframe of waiting list addition dates and removal dates), and then compute some important statistics.
-Of course, if you already have waiting list data ready to analyse, you can skip the simulation step…
+At its most basic, the package can be used to simulate a waiting list (a dataframe of waiting list addition dates and removal dates), and then compute some important statistics.
+Of course, if you already have waiting list data ready to analyse, you can skip the simulation step in the code below.

 ``` r
 # load the package